PolySync/polysync-core-cpp-examples/PolysyncLidarTranslator/README.md

 ```

 In "Global Options" for the fixed frame select "world".
 Then hit "add" and add a new "PointCloud2" visualization.
 For the topic of this new visualization select "/polysync/lidar_points".
 You can change the style to "Points" to have a little more realistic looking lidar point cloud.

-This example is generalized to work with multiple Lidar drivers working in PolySync.
-Each PointCloud2 message will contain the source GUID of the driver sending the `ps_lidar_points_msg` in it's frame_id field.
-Thus you can differentiate the incoming data as necessary.
-Similarly the PolySync timestamp is copied over to the native PointCloud2 messages.
-The transform for each incoming message of a particular GUID can be manually modified to match what is in the PolySync SDF.
-This allows simple sensor translation so that the data is correctly kept relative to the vehicles center frame, as in PolySync.
-Finally, with a little work this example could be adapted to republish `ps_radar_targets_msg` to PointCloud2, thus allowing you to use all Radar drivers in PolySync with ROS.
-This example is intended to be very easy to use but very powerful in it's potential applications.